Seja-menath-dev/SnapWiz-Ai-Chatbot/README.md

 ## Powered By

-SnapWiz AI Chat Bot is proudly powered by Meta Colombo, a leading developer renowned for its expertise in delivering innovative AI-powered solutions that drive business growth and customer satisfaction.
+SnapWiz AI Chat Bot is proudly powered by Pettah Ai, a leading developer renowned for its expertise in delivering innovative AI-powered solutions that drive business growth and customer satisfaction.